 When women were allowed to attend training programs, two initial programs were established, the Women’s Auxiliary Ferrying Squadron (WAFS) and the 319th Women’s Flying Training Detachment (WFTD).
 Both programs were merged in 1943 as Women’s Airforce Service Pilots (WASP), which Strother joined.
 As part of her job, Strother participated in flight training, target towing for antiaircraft gunnery, ferrying, and radio control piloting.
-WASPS like Strother flew almost every type of plane used by Army Air Forces such as liaison, training, and cargo aircraft.
-They also flew and trained other pilots to fly fighters, dive bombers, attack bombers, and heavy bombers like the B-29.
-In 1944, Strother and Dorothea Johnson Moorman were selected to learn to fly the Boeing B-29 Superfortress heavy bomber.
-Even though the plane was considered dangerous and cumbersome, Strother and Moorman flew the B-29 from Birmingham, Alabama, to Clovis, New Mexico.
-At their destination, the two women took male crews on flights and further trained them, demonstrating the feasibility of flying the B-29.
+WASPs like Strother flew almost every type of plane used by Army Air Forces such as liaison, training, and cargo aircraft.
+They also flew and trained other pilots to fly fighters, dive bombers, attack bombers, and heavy bombers.
+She ferried planes, towed targets, and flew drones before she, along with Dorothea Johnson Moorman was asked by Col. Paul Tibbets to learn how to fly the Boeing B-29 Superfortress heavy bomber.
+Tibbets is best known as the pilot who flew the B-29 known as the Enola Gay when it dropped Little Boy, the first of two atomic bombs used in warfare, on the Japanese city of Hiroshima.

 References and Further Reading:

 - Fly Girl at Northwestern